-Kayla Ramnarine (1st Grade Assistant) has been assisting in the Kindergarten classroom with her mother, Debbie Gottesman, for the past three years.
+Kayla Ramnarine (3rd & 4th Grade Electives) has been assisting in the Kindergarten classroom with her mother, Debbie Gottesman, for the past three years.
 This year she is joining Paula Hengber to co-teach the first graders as they embark on the new Shalom Learning curriculum.
 Kayla also assists in the Phylis J. Green Early Childhood Center and attends Florida Atlantic University.
 Kayla enjoys helping our students grow their knowledge about Hebrew letters, the Jewish holidays, and Jewish values!

 Jessica Smiley, 5th Grade – Jessica has been teaching religious school at Congregation Kol Tikvah for over ten years.
 Jessica is a graduate from Lynn University.
 She currently lives in Parkland with her husband, Adam, and daughters Lilly and Ella.
 Her daughters attend attend Riverglades Elementary School and are enrolled in Kol Tikvah’s Religious School.
 Jessica is currently teaching 5th and 7th grades.
 She loves teaching prayer, Torah, and mitzvot, and watching her students become b‘nai mitzvah.